anime-kun32/AniTeams/README.md

 - [ ] new anime providers  : Animekai , animepahe.ru
 - [ ] based on the name "AniTeams" , community integration , user will be able to comment on episodes and also make posts as well.
 - [ ] settings page
 - [ ] And lots more !!
-Any more features mention in issues or make a pull request.A  star ⭐ will also be appreciated.
+Any more features mention in issues or make a pull request.

+A  star ⭐ will also be appreciated.

 ### issues and contribution